ikhlasdotcom/flutter_base_assestment/README.md

    - Implement the `StorageService` to save and retrieve prayer times locally

 2. **State Management**:
-   - Complete the `PrayerTimeProvider` to manage the application state
+   - Complete the `PrayerTimeCubit` to manage the application state
    - Implement the logic to fetch data from the API or local storage based on requirements

 3. **UI**: